Is your kid a fan of FNAF? Check out this easy do-it-yourself costume tutorial!

 Foam; white with a stick back

 Start with the shirt, position the buttons in place towards the middle of the body.
 Space each button accordingly in a line down the middle of the shirt.
-Sew on with black (or white) thread; black will make the buttons pop more and give it a more authentic look.
+Sew on with black thread; black will make the buttons pop more and give it a more authentic look.
+If you’re able to find leg warmers in this color scheme you can use that if not ribbon works just as well add this striping to both the arms and legs.

 Take your template cut out and trace it on the coordinating pieces of felt: